koloyyee/user_management/README.md

 ### Database

 The application uses MongoDB Atlas for storing user details, including roles ("admin" or "regular user").
 Appropriate validation is provided when adding or editing user details.
+As suggested in the requirement MongoDB is allowed to use therefore a cloud support Atlas collection was created for this challenge for storing and retrieving user data.

 ## Code Quality